Neck Block Shift

-Two catastrophic failures have occurred: The neck block has shifted and, as a direct result of that shifting, the soundboard has literally sheared off into the soundhole.
+In the worst case examples two (2) catastrophic failures have occurred: The neck block has shifted away from its intended position and, as a direct result of that shifting, the soundboard has literally sheared off into the soundhole.

 1996 Guild D25-12 NT

-I have written an article documenting a neck reset on a Guild 12 string, in which I go into more detail about the topic of neck resets in general, regardless of brand.
-Rather than repeat all of it again here, you are welcome to read my article » The Infamous Guild Neck Reset.
+I have written articles documenting neck resets on Guild 12 strings.
+One article in particular is dedicated to the topic, in which I go into more detail about the topic of neck resets in general, regardless of brand.
+Rather than repeat all of it again here, you are welcome to read the article » The Infamous Guild Neck Reset.

 In short, there are two primary factors that contribute to the need for a neck reset: